 Have you ever asked, “How can I hydrate my hair?”
 Good news, we know the answer: hair moisturizer.
 Hair moisturizer is to curls what lotion is to skin.
 In the same way that certain skincare ingredients like humectants attract water to skin when it’s thirsty, natural hair care products do just that for curls.
 Natural hair moisturizers can come in various forms, with some of the best ones being oils, serums, hair creams, butters, and leave-in conditioners.
 While they can offer a multitude of benefits, it’s really all about boosting moisture—and locking it in.

-What Is the Best Natural Moisturizer for Hair?
+What Is The Best Natural Moisturizer For Hair?

-Pracaxi Nectar Wash N’ Go Leave-In: This lightweight formula delivers long-lasting moisture and shining definition for hair that’s moisturized and has plenty of bounce and shine.
+Black Vanilla Moisture & Shine Leave-In Conditioner: This lightweight formula delivers long-lasting hydration and shiny definition for moisturized hair that has plenty of bounce and sheen.

 Hair Milk Curl Defining Butter: This curl-enhancing styling butter helps moisturize curls while providing lasting definition.

 Monoi (Repair + Protect) Multi-Styling Milk: Last but not least, this multi-purpose hair moisturizer repairs, primes, protects, and moisturizes, making it a perfect everyday product.

 How to Moisturize Natural Hair

 Once you have your products in place, you may still be wondering, “How do I hydrate and moisturize my hair?”
 Keep in mind that hair moisturizing starts at the beginning of your shower.
 So, gather up all your wash day goods, and prepare to layer on the moisture.